top of page

 Here's my simple diagnostic method I call the "penny test."
 Take a penny and try to scratch the finish in an inconspicuous area.
 If the penny easily cuts through to bare wood, your finish is shot.
 If it takes real pressure to make a mark, you've got options.

+I once had a client wait so long that water had rotted the subfloor underneath.
+What could have been a $1,200 screen and re-coat became an $8,000 replacement job.
 The cost implications of waiting are real.
-Every month you put off proper maintenance, you're potentially adding hundreds to your eventual bill.
+Every month you put off proper maintenance could be adding hundreds to your eventual bill.
 Wood doesn't get better with time and neglect.

 Screen and Re-coat: The Sweet Spot of Floor Maintenance

-Here's when it's the right choice: your floors have minor scratches, the finish looks dull in high-traffic areas, but the wood itself is still solid.
-You should be able to see wood grain clearly, and there shouldn't be any deep gouges or staining.
-The ideal timing is every 3-5 years for most homes, though high-traffic households might need it every 2-3 years.
+You should see wood grain clearly, and there shouldn't be any deep gouges or staining.
+The ideal timing for screen and re-coat is every 3-5 years for most homes, though high-traffic households might need it every 2-3 years.

-When it's not right: if you have deep scratches that go through to bare wood, pet stains that have penetrated the finish, or areas where the wood itself is damaged.
-I had one client insist on screen and re-coat over dog urine stains.
+I had one client insist on a screen and re-coat over dog urine stains.
 Three months later, the smell came right back through the new finish.
-We ended up having to sand those areas down to bare wood anyway.
+We ended up sanding those areas down to bare wood anyway.

 The process itself takes about a day for an average-sized room.
 You'll hear the buffing machine (it sounds like a loud floor polisher), smell the polyurethane as it goes down, and need to stay off the floors for 24-48 hours depending on humidity and temperature.
 The fumes aren't dangerous with proper ventilation, but they're noticeable.

-What it will fix: minor surface scratches, dullness, and worn finish.
-What it won't fix: deep gouges, staining, or structural issues.
 Set realistic expectations.
 You're refreshing the protective layer, not performing miracles.

 Wax Removal: Dealing with Yesterday's "Solution"

 How do you know if your floors have been waxed?
 Drip a small amount of water on the floor.
 If it beads up and sits there for several minutes, you likely have wax.
-Also, waxed floors often have a yellowish tint and show white marks when scratched.
+Additionally, waxed floors often have a yellowish tint and show white marks when scratched.

 Environmental concerns are real with chemical strippers.
 We follow all EPA guidelines and dispose of waste properly.
 This isn't a DIY job unless you're prepared to deal with hazardous chemicals safely.